vishal48-tech/transformers/README.md

 3	**Imageformer** --	Pixel images --	Vision transformer (ViT) + diffusion

 # ✨ Features
 🔨 **From Scratch** – No HuggingFace, no pretrained weights.
-Learn and control every detail.
+Learn and control every detail

-🎭 **Multi-Modal** – Text, music, and image generation in one unified framework ⚡ **PyTorch Native** – Pure PyTorch with custom attention implementations 💾 **Lightweight** – Designed to train on consumer GPUs (tested on 8GB VRAM) 🎛️ **Fully Configurable** – Embedding dimensions, layers, heads — all tunable
+🎭 **Multi-Modal** – Text, music, and image generation in one unified framework

+⚡ **PyTorch Native** – Pure PyTorch with custom attention implementations

+💾 **Lightweight** – Designed to train on consumer GPUs (tested on 8GB VRAM)

+🎛️ **Fully Configurable** – Embedding dimensions, layers, heads — all tunable